ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

     Display (string message, ...)
       Displays a message to the screen.
-It will be displayed in the standard message box, and centred in the middle of the screen. (description continues...)
+It will be displayed in the standard message box, and centered in the middle of the screen. (description continues...)

 The key point here is the part of the first line inside the brackets.